AkiKurisu/UniChat/README.md

 ### Speech to Text

-You can use a speech-to-text service such as [whisper.unity](https://github.com/Macoron/whisper.unity) for local inference.
+You can use a speech-to-text service such as [whisper.unity](https://github.com/Macoron/whisper.unity) for local inference🎤.

 ```C#
 public void RunSTTChain(AudioClip audioClip)